 - Follow all the YouTube monetization policies.

 - The YouTube monetization policies are a collection of policies that allow you to monetize on YouTube.
-If you're a YouTube partner, your agreement including the YouTube partner program policies require compliance with these monetization policies in order to potentially earn money on YouTube.
+As a YouTube partner, your agreement including the YouTube partner program policies require compliance with these monetization policies to potentially earn money on YouTube.

 - Have more than 4,000 valid public watch hours in the last 12 months.